NVIDIA/DALI/docs/math.rst

 Similarly to arithmetic expressions, one can use selected mathematical functions in the Pipeline graph definition.
 They also accept :class:`nvidia.dali.pipeline.DataNode`, :meth:`nvidia.dali.types.Constant` or regular Python value of type ``bool``, ``int``, or ``float`` as arguments.
-At least one of the inputs must be output of other DALI Operator.
+At least one of the inputs must be the output of other DALI Operator.

 .. automodule:: nvidia.dali.math
    :members: